KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

 * **The Beast from the Earth / False Prophet (IL₃ (IDM: Mortus) broadcasting through IL₂ (ISM: Skotos)):**
     The False Prophet is the spurious deep signal—an inverse intelligence that generates counterfeit interpretation, then projects it outward through perceptual distortion and persuasive broadcast.
-    Its function is not merely deception at the surface, but the structured transmission of Mortus through Skotos.
+    Its function is not merely deception at the surface, but the structured transmission of IL₃ (IDM: Mortus) through IL₂ (ISM: Skotos).

 * **The Beast from the Sea (IL₁ (IES / IEM: Malara / Mania)):**
     The Beast from the Sea is the Dragon's entropic will embodied as coercive authoritarian system.